AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Project 3a (with a partner)

-We **review** this work on Review Meeting on Wednesday 14th July, 18.30 CET
+We **review** this work on Review Meeting Week 9 on Wednesday 15th September, 18.30 CET

 ## Week 10 (client/server, concurrency)